OUTLOOK 2021 Kyrgyzstan

 Data graphs from EBRD on investment projects in Kyrgyzstan.

 Bishkek will also continue to look to development banks including the ADB, European Bank for Reconstruction and Development (EBRD) and Eurasian Development Bank (EDB) for support.
-The EBRD, among other objectives, looks to back small and medium sized enterprises (SMEs) in Kyrgyzstan.
+The EBRD, among other objectives, seeks to back small and medium-sized enterprises (SMEs) in Kyrgyzstan.
 SMEs account for approximately 40% of its economy.

 OTHER MATTERS

-Management of KAZ Minerals, which mines copper and gold in Kyrgyzstan, is facing substantial resistance from shareholders to its proposed £3bn all-cash buyout offer to take the company private.
+Management of KAZ Minerals, which mines copper and gold in Kyrgyzstan, is facing substantial resistance from shareholders to its proposed GBP3bn ($4,07bn) all-cash buyout offer to take the company private.
 They see the offer for the Kazakh company as an under-valuation.
 The company is developing the Bozymchak copper-gold mine in Kyrgyzstan.
 During the overthrow of the government in the country last year, Kazakhstan evacuated at least 500 Kazakh citizens that work in mines in Kyrgyzstan, including employees of KAZ Minerals from Bozymchak.

 In late November, Kyrgyzstan’s agriculture ministry introduced a temporary ban on livestock exports due to a surge in meat prices on the local market amid the contracting economy weakened by the pandemic crisis.
 Agriculture Minister Tilek Toktogaziyev said beef shortages were caused by high export levels, which led to a 25% increase in prices to $5.90 per kilogram on the domestic market.